pipe-cd/pipecd/docs/content/en/docs/quickstart/_index.md

 ### 7. Let's deploy!
 Let's get started with deployment!
 All you have to do is to make a PR to update the image tag, scale the replicas, or change the manifests.

-For instance, open the `kubernetes/canary/deployment.yaml` under the forked examples repository, then change the tag from `v0.1.0` to `v0.2.0`.
+For instance, open the `kubernetes/canary/deployment.yaml` under the forked examples' repository, then change the tag from `v0.1.0` to `v0.2.0`.

 ![](/images/quickstart-update-image-tag.png)